sanchitshaleen/chat-with-data/README.md

 # 🎯 Project Details:
 ## Aim
-The core objective of this project is to build a **robust RAG system** with modern components and clean modular design.
+The core objective of this project is to build a **robust RAG system** with modern components and clean modular design and proper error handling.

 ## Methodology
 1. Make a responsive UI in `Streamlit` allowing user to upload documents, get previews to ensure correctness and interact with them.